 Each intact male or female pig should receive two 2 mL doses of IMPROVEST injection.
 The first dose should be administered no earlier than 8 weeks of age.
 The second dose should be administered at least 4 weeks after the first dose.
 Immunological suppression of testicular function in male pigs and ovarian function in female pigs is achieved within 3 and 4 weeks after the second dose, respectively, and lasts up to 10 weeks after the second dose.

 To avoid potential food quality issues (boar taint), male pigs should be slaughtered no earlier than 3 weeks and no later than 10 weeks after the second dose.

 In case of misdosing, the animal should be re-dosed immediately.

 Under mixed gender housing conditions, male and female pigs should be injected at the same time.

 Note: IMPROVEST injection-treated boars will start to return to full reproductive function at a variable period after this time, as evidenced by increases in male sex hormones, testicle size, and intact male behavior.

-Do not use in male pigs intended for breeding because of the disruption of reproductive function.
+Do not use in male and female pigs intended for breeding because of the disruption of reproductive function.

 Avoid injecting pigs that are unhealthy, wet or dirty.

-Subcutaneous injection in intact male pigs can cause a transient local injection site reaction that may result in trim loss at slaughter (See Adverse Reactions).
+Subcutaneous injection in intact male and female pigs can cause a transient local injection site reaction that may result in trim loss at slaughter (See Adverse Reactions).

 No withdrawal period is required for pigs when treated according to the label.